Whitehaven Hotel

 Whitehaven Hotel is a historic hotel located at Whitehaven, Wicomico County, Maryland, United States.
 It is a three-story, U-shaped, steeply pitches mansard-roofed Second Empire-style frame structure.
 The center core of the hotel is a Federal side hall / parlor dwelling, erected around 1810–1815.
 The hotel interior retains much of its early and later 19th century woodwork.

+The Whitehaven Hotel is located at the site of the Whitehaven Ferry which has crossed the Wicomico River at this location since 1687.
+The hotel is operating as a Bed and Breakfast with eight rooms.

 The Whitehaven Hotel was listed on the National Register of Historic Places in 1996.